galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Phenology chart](../../images/regionalGAM/phenology_year.png)

-This graph displays the occurrence of Pyronia tithonus, over the year.
+This graph displays occurrences of *Pyronia tithonus*, over the year.
 But the first year is "null", probably a left-over of the 1st line with the header, and we do not know the weeks there.

 > ### {% icon hands_on %} Hands-on: Create a new column of the dataset containing the week and the year
 > 1. **Count occurrences of each record** {% icon tool %} with the following parameters